Why This List Matters

 How to avoid it: Within your first week of moving into your apartment, visit the Arnona department (Machleket Arnona) at your city hall.
 Bring your Teudat Oleh, Teudat Zehut, and rental contract.
 Apply for the discount before the first bill arrives.

-Mistake 2: Choosing Kupat Cholim Without Research
+Mistake 2: Which Kupat Cholim should you choose?

 At the airport or the Ministry of Interior, you are asked to pick a קופת חולים (Kupat Cholim) (health fund) on the spot.
 Many olim just pick whichever sounds familiar or whichever the person next to them chose.
 But the four health funds (Clalit, Maccabi, Meuhedet, and Leumit) differ significantly in specialist wait times, English-language support, digital tools, and supplemental plan costs.